Decay of streaks and rolls in plane Couette-Poiseuille flow: Decay process

-The turbulent fractions $F_x$ and $F_z$ are plotted as a function of time in Fig.~\ref{fig:FtxFtzRef425}.
+The turbulent fractions $F_x$ and $F_z$ are plotted as a function of time in figure~\ref{fig:FtxFtzRef425}.
 The decay of $F_x$ also contained evidence for two different stages.
 We fit the decay of $F_z$ and the second decay stage of $F_x$ by a linear function $F_i = a_it+b$ ($i=x,z$).
-The best fit of the second slope $a_{x}$ of $F_x$ was obtained from a point just after $t_1$ to the time when the minimal slope was found with a minimum $12$ data points fitted.
-As a result of the limited data range of the second decay stage of $F_z$, both a linear fit and an exponential fit work well.
-For the consistency and simplicity in the rest of the paper, we only use a linear fit.
+The best fit of the second slope $a_{x}$ of $F_x$ was obtained from a point just after $\tau_z$ to the time when the minimal slope was found with a minimum $12$ data points fitted.
+As a result of the limited data range of the second decay stage of $F_z$, both linear and exponential relationships provide acceptable fits.
+For consistency and simplicity in the rest of the paper, we use a linear fit.
+The fits for the decay rate $A_z$ and decay slope $a_i$ are performed on 5 realisations, separately.
+The average and standard deviation of their values are presented and discussed in section~\ref{Variation of characteristic time with $Re$}.

 The decay slope $a_{x}$ is greater than $a_z$, which means the rolls decay faster than the turbulent and laminar streaks.
-The change of slopes with $\Rey$ will be discussed in section ~\ref{Variation of characteristic time with $Re$}.
+The change of slopes with $\Rey_f$ will be discussed in section ~\ref{Variation of characteristic time with $Re$}.
 One hypothesis of linear decay of turbulent fraction is the formation of laminar holes and the linear increase of laminar region \citep{Rolland2015}.
 As \cite{Rolland2015} notes, numerical simulations of quenches in PCF show that the decay is exponential for the kinetic energy and linear for the turbulent fraction $F_t$ in the range $(\Rey_g,\Rey_t)$.
-We found this linear decay is also valid for $\Rey<\Rey_g$.
+We found linear decay is also valid for $\Rey_f<\Rey_g$.
 In addition, the two decay regimes of the streaks were revealed.